-The Charter College of Education at California State University, Los Angeles, is committed to leading educators to transform public schools and related community service agencies.
+The Charter College of Education at California State University, Los Angeles, is committed to preparing educators to transform public schools and related community service agencies.
 The College offers a coordinated, transdisciplinary approach to the education of children and youth.
-Collaborating within the Charter College of Education and with public schools and various educational agencies in the greater Los Angeles area, the faculty prepares professionals to become learner advocates who show competence in subject matter, professional knowledge, and skills and are dedicated to improving the educational environment of all children and youth.
+Collaborating within the Charter College of Education and with public schools and various educational agencies in the greater Los Angeles area, the faculty prepares professionals to become learner advocates who show competence in subject matter, professional knowledge, and skills, and are dedicated to improving the educational environment of all children and youth.

-The Charter College of Education was established in 1995 by faculty and staff who shared a bold vision for change and a commitment to the needs of the urban community.
+The Charter College of Education was established in 1995 by faculty and staff, who shared a bold vision for change and a commitment to the needs of the urban community.
 The conceptual framework, which includes the mission and vision of the College, was developed collectively by the members of the College and the community and reflects the beliefs and values of the faculty, staff, and students.
 The democratic structure of the SAW, or "School as a Whole," offers faculty and staff unique opportunities to investigate, examine, and respond to the challenges of preparing educators for the 21st century.